RobinDenz1/MatchTime/README.md

 ## Citation

-Use `citation("MatchTD")` to get the relevant citation information.
+Use `citation("MatchTime")` to get the relevant citation information.

 ## License